aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-pages/add-page-number/_index.md

 type: docs
 weight: 50
 url: /net/add-page-number/
+description: Aspose.PDF allows you to add Page Number Stamp to your PDF file using PageNumber Stamp class.
 ---

 You can use **PageNumber Stamp** class to add a page number stamp in a PDF file. **PageNumber Stamp** class provides properties necessary to create a page number based stamp like format, margins, alignments, starting number etc. In order to add page number stamp, you need to create a **Document** object and a PageNumber Stamp object using required properties.
 After that, you can call **AddStamp** method of the **Page** to add the stamp in the PDF.
 You can also set the font attributes of the page number stamp.
 The following code snippet shows you how to add page numbers in a PDF file.